 For a city the size of Crystal, being connected to a regional transportation system will open up new investment opportunities.
 The city needs to dream big and inspire private sector investment to realize their vision.
 They need to be open to change but also demand beauty and quality design that fits with the vision for the area.
-To more fully understand the development potential, staff and policy leaders of the city should continue to take tours of new TOD projects (both affordable and market rate housing, as well as newer commercial areas) and talk to other cities on how they positioned themselves, through policy and infrastructure investment, for quality private investment.
+To more fully understand the development potential staff and policy leaders of the city should continue to take tours of new TOD projects (both affordable and market rate housing, as well as newer commercial areas) and talk to other cities on how they positioned themselves, through policy and infrastructure investment, to attract quality private investment.
 An example would be TOD development in Saint Louis Park or Richfield.

-Developers are looking to invest in areas with strong markets where local land use codes and policies are clean and consistent.
+Developers are looking to invest in areas with strong markets where local land use codes and policies are clear and consistent.
 A city that sets the stage for the private sector and is a partner to help achieve mutual goals will be better prepared to attract development that will increase their tax base.
 Competition for private investment is fierce, and the market data on Crystal is not as strong as other areas.
-The city will be well served to put their A game on, be strategic and seek development partnerships.
+The city will be well served to put their A game on, be strategic and seek development partnerships and be prepared to partner through a public financing strategy to achieve the city's vision.
 Waiting for development to come to the city is not enough.
 Maximizing the opportunities that LRT presents is important.
 The alternative could be simply accommodating a train that passes through their city.